What is secondary data, and why is it important? Find out in this post.

 It’s excellent for both data enrichment and informing primary data collection: Another benefit of secondary data is that they can be used to enhance and expand existing datasets.
 Secondary data can also inform primary data collection strategies.
 They can provide analysts or researchers with initial insights into the type of data they might want to collect themselves further down the line.

-Disadvantages of using secondary data
+6. Disadvantages of secondary data

 They aren’t always free: Sometimes, it’s unavoidable—you may have to pay for access to secondary data.
 However, while this can be a financial burden, in reality, the cost of purchasing a secondary dataset usually far outweighs the cost of having to plan for and collect the data firsthand.